-How you look is important and is probably the #1 characteristic that people associate with youth.
-However, to achieve a young appearance it’s going to require having a body that feels and moves well so you can do what is required in your exercise program to achieve that youthful look.
+Please don’t misunderstand me.
+How you look is important and is probably the #1 characteristic that people associate with youth and being fit.
+However, achieving a young appearance is going to require having a body that feels and moves well first.
+This brings us back to exercising in a way that creates fitness longevity.

-To do this it will require conserving muscle mass, staying age strong, keeping mobility an exercise focus, following an age-respected recovery plan and most importantly — not following “Traditional Media Driven Strength Training Philosophies.”
+To do this will require keeping mobility and stability as the #1 exercise focus, staying age strong, following a recovery plan and most importantly — not following “Traditional Media Driven Strength Training Philosophies.”

-I have stressed this point numerous times over the years on RBTLive but yet I rarely see it being done.
-All muscles and joints have the ability to move in 3 planes of motion, yet most exercise programs only use straight forward and back movement patterns.
-All joints and muscles can move sideways, left and right, straight ahead or backwards and they can rotate clockwise or counter-clockwise.
+I have stressed this point numerous times over the years.
+Yet I rarely see it being done.
+All muscles and joints have the ability to move in 3 planes of motion, yet most exercise programs only use straight forward and back single plane movement patterns.
+All joints and muscles can move sideways, left-right, forward-backward and they can rotate clockwise or counter-clockwise.

-Unfortunately, traditional training that emphasizes machines and gravity dependent free weights can’t accomplish multi-plane training; therefore, over time we wear out joints and create muscle imbalances that lead to overuse injury by not changing patterns of movement.
-Band Training allows individuals to move anyway they wish to move while challenging muscles and joints with a variable ascending resistance that is adaptable to any strength level.
+Unfortunately, traditional training that exclusively uses machines and gravity dependent free weights can’t accommodate multi-plane training.
+Therefore, over time we wear out joints and create muscle imbalances that lead to overuse injury.
+Band training allows individuals to move anyway they wish to move while challenging muscles and joints with a variable ascending resistance that is adaptable to any strength level.
 As a result, the muscles and joints do not get overused in one pattern.

 Training With Speed Safely

 Traditional training constantly emphasizes muscles versus movements.
 Just open up a fitness magazine and you will see workouts for a better chest, arms and legs but rarely do you see a workout for better pushing, pulling or squatting.